Oceanic climate: Marine west coast (Cfb)

-Cfb climates are predominant in most of Europe except the northeast, as global temperatures became warmer towards late 20th and early 21st century.
+Cfb climates are predominant in most of Europe except the northeast, as the continental climate is more prominent further inland.
 They are the main climate type in New Zealand and the Australian states of Tasmania, Victoria, and southeastern New South Wales (starting from the Illawarra region).
 In North America, they are found mainly in Vancouver Island and neighbouring parts of British Columbia, as well as many coastal areas of southeast Alaska.
 There are pockets of this iteration of Cfb climates in South American countries, mostly in regions of southern Chile and Argentina, parts of the provinces of Chubut, Santa Cruz, and southeast Buenos Aires province in Argentina.
 In Western Asia, the climate can be found on the Black Sea coast of northern Turkey and Georgia, often transitional to humid subtropical.
 While Cfb zones are rare in Africa, one dominates the coastline of the Eastern Cape in South Africa.

-The climate subtype can also be found in Nantucket, Massachusetts (in the immediate west and northwest in transition for humid continental, the remainder of Cape Cod) and northeastern Georgia both in the eastern United States.
-It is also found in the highest portions of the Brazilian state of Bahia and Roraima (in transition or strongly influenced for Cwb), Brønnøy Municipality in Nordland at 65.28 °N (Norway north-central coast), the provinces of Sabah (northeastern Malaysia), and Baluchistan, Pakistan.
+The climate subtype can also be found in Nantucket, Massachusetts (in the immediate west and northwest in transition for humid continental, the remainder of Cape Cod) and the southern Appalachians (a highland alteration of the lowland's humid subtropical climate), both in the eastern United States.
+It is also found in the highest portions of the Brazilian state of Bahia and Roraima, the provinces of Sabah (northeastern Malaysia), and Baluchistan, Pakistan.
 Although there are more or less rare places associated with relatively isolated mountainous regions (e.g., North Oceania islands and China).

+These climates are classified as Dobk under Trewartha if their growing seasons are not long enough for a humid subtropical climate.